 If the resolution provided by the Student Appeals Board is not satisfactory to the student filing the complaint or the respondent, the student may file a request for reconsideration via a final appeal.
 Such a request must be submitted in writing within a 5-day period from the date of the initial grievance decision.
-A request for reconsideration shall be submitted to the Vice President for Academic and Student Affairs.
-If the respondent is the Vice President for Academic and Student Affairs, the President will appoint another University administrator to issue a decision.
+A request for reconsideration shall be submitted to the Provost.
+If the respondent is the Provost, the President will appoint another University administrator to issue a decision.

-The Vice President for Academic and Student Affairs shall review the information provided concerning the grievance, the request for reconsideration, and details regarding the grievant's desired remedy and issue a final decision with 14 calendar days of receiving the request for reconsideration.
-The Vice President for Academic and Student Affairs' decision may include one of the following options:
+The Provost shall review the information provided concerning the grievance, the request for reconsideration, and details regarding the grievant's desired remedy and issue a final decision with 14 calendar days of receiving the request for reconsideration.
+The Provost' decision may include one of the following options: